johnmutuma5/johnmutuma5/README.md

 ### Hi there 👋

 Welcome to my profile!! 👯 😄 😄 .
 Feel free to explore stuff here.
+If you're enthused by **_Vim_**, you might learn something on [this repository](https://github.com/johnmutuma5/vim-editor).

 I am based in Nairobi, Kenya, where I live with my spouse and 2 lovely daughters 👨‍👩‍👧‍👧